-The small group of firms with 500 or more employees are of a dominant importance for the total decline in exports.
+The small group of firms with 500 or more employees is of a dominant importance for the total decline in exports.
 The share of these firms in all exports was 74 percent in 2008 and 71 percent in 2009.
-From the figures reported in row one of Table 1 it can be seen that the net reduction of exports by 124 Mrd.
-Euro is the result of a gross increase of exports by 20 Mrd.
-Euro and a gross decrease by 144 Mrd.
+From the figures reported in row one of Table 1 it can be seen that the net reduction of exports by 124 bn.
+Euro is the result of a gross increase of exports by 20 bn.
+Euro and a gross decrease by 144 bn.
+Euro.
+From this total gross decrease in exports according to the last but one row of Table 1 104 bn.
+Euro are due to firms with decreased exports from the largest size class.
+This means that 1,079 firms from the total of 22,025 firms - or five percent of all exporting firms - are responsible for around 72 percent of the gross decrease in exports.